 The protocol is an implementation of the MQTT 3.1.1 standard (October 2014).
 MQTT protocol is a client/server protocol of a subscribe/publish type.
 It is simple, has little overhead, and is easy to implement.
 It is used for M2M communication (Machine to Machine) and in the IoT context (Internet of Things).
-The MQTT server is also called the MQTT broker.

 D2000 KOM implements the client part of the protocol.
 The protocol is implemented on a TCP/IP line.

-For the transfer of LoRaWAN data encapsulated within the MQTT protocol, see LoRaWan protocol description.
+For transfer of LoRaWAN data encapsulated within the MQTT protocol, see LoRaWan protocol description.